Hayes Name Meaning: Discover the Origin and Significance of the Name

 • Other Famous People: Other notable individuals with the name Hayes include Cash Warren, who is a film producer and the husband of Jessica Alba, and Maren Morris and Ryan Hurd, who are both country singers.
 Jim Edmonds is a former Major League Baseball player, and John Hayes is a British politician.
 Hughes, Hicks, and George Hayes are other notable individuals with the Hayes surname.

-See also May Name Meaning: Discover the Origins and Significance of the Name May
+See also Katie Name Meaning: Origin and Significance

 Overall, the name Hayes has been used by many famous and successful individuals throughout history, and it continues to be a popular choice for parents today.